cloudoperators/heureka/README.md

 **Heureka** is a Security Posture Management tool designed to manage security issues in a cloud operating system.

-Its primary focus is remediation management of security issues such as vulnerabilities, security events, and policy violations while ensuring compliance and audit-ability.
+Its primary focus is remediation management of security issues such as vulnerabilities, security events, and policy violations while ensuring compliance and auditability.

 ## Value Propositions